 - If you are deferred, it means we need to see more academic information before we decide.
 If deferred, you will be released from your Early Decision agreement.

 - You will receive a decision from us by January 1.

-- Once admitted, we will provide important FAFSA and Financial Aid information.
+- Once admitted, we will provide important FAFSA, CSS Profile and Financial Aid information.
 We ask that you submit the FAFSA by January 15 and the CSS Profile by February 1.
 We will provide you information on your USF Financial Aid starting in early March.

 - Admitted Early Decision students will be asked to submit their intent to enroll form and tuition deposit by March 15.